soundpress/RulesOfNYC/docs/c06/index.rst

 Particulate Matter.
 "Particulate Matter" or "PM" means any air or gas-borne material, except water, that exists as a liquid or solid.

-   "PM 10" means PM with an aerodynamic diameter equal to or less than 10 micrometers.

 Under-fired commercial char broiler.
 "Under-fired commercial char broiler" means a commercial char broiler that has a grill, a high temperature radiant surface, and a heat source that is located below the food.

 Week.
 "Week" means a period of 7 consecutive days starting on Sunday, unless a different start day is specified in the registration filed pursuant to section 24-109 of the Administrative Code.